Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 © Joker IT – Goce Stoilov

-One important point that Yannic emphasised in his welcome speech was the official accreditation of the meetup as part of Microsoft’s Azure Tech Groups.
-With a total of 137 groups worldwide, including five in Switzerland and the only group in Central Switzerland, this gives participants the opportunity to benefit from a larger network, expanded knowledge and a variety of events.
+One important point that Yannic emphasized in his welcome speech was the official accreditation of the meetup as part of Microsoft’s Azure Tech Groups.
+With a total of 137 groups worldwide, including five in Switzerland, this accreditation is significant.
+It is the only group in Central Switzerland, which gives participants the opportunity to benefit from a larger network, expanded knowledge, and a variety of events.

 Agenda of the evening